Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020

 The amendments in points 1-3 commenced on 1 October 2020.

-Further changes to support the new fire protection licensing framework (point 4 above) will commence on 1 May 2021.
+Further changes (point 4 above) were made to support the revised fire protection licensing framework which commenced on 1 May 2021.

 Building Act 1975

-The BIFOLA Act will improve public confidence and address some of the issues highlighted in the Building Confidence Report (PDF, 4.5MB).
+The BIFOLA Act also included amendments to improve public confidence and address some of the issues highlighted in the Building Confidence Report (PDF, 4.5MB).

 - strengthen the certification and inspection process